 Fact: that well-reviewed first Cheap Trick album never charted on the Billboard Top 200 sellers.
 The under-appreciated In Color only made it to #73 before falling off, and the brilliant Heaven Tonight apparently was never even considered by the increasinglyl-powerful rock radio consultants who were beginning to exert considerable influence over America’s FM rock station playlists by mid-’78.
 Not really a Rock & Roll Hall of Fame trajectory.

 So when a promotion-only white label / white cardboard shuck of a live performance in Tokyo was distributed to US radio stations in Fall 1978, its sole purpose was to promote Cheap Trick’s previous studio album Heaven Tonight.
 This live concert album-length promo was not available for sale anywhere in the world outside of Japan, and there were no plans to release it when I started playing it on ROCK 103 in Memphis.
 But as the subsequent ranking of #422 on Rolling Stone magazine’s Top 500 Albums of All Time list will attest, songs like “Surrender”,”Big Eyes”,”High Roller”, two superb covers “Ain’t That a Shame” ( Fats Domino) and The Move’s “California Man”, and the thrice-released single which stiffed two times previously,“I Want You to Want Me” , were buzzed as much off of the delirious energy of ten thousand screaming Japanese girls as they were from Cheap Trick’s undeniable hooks.
-Lead singer Robin Zander and lead guitarist Rick Nielsen do a great job capturing the band’s bewilderment after earning the dubious distinction Stateside of being “The Best Opening Act in America”.
+Lead singer Robin Zander and lead guitarist Rick Nielsen do a great job in this classic rock interview capturing the band’s bewilderment after earning the dubious distinction Stateside of being “The Best Opening Act in America”.
 Part one of two- Redbeard